zuzavop/vbs-backend/README.md

 **Description:** Accepts an image file upload and optional parameters.
 It retrieves a list of images based on the similarity to the uploaded image query.

+**Required Parameters:**
+- `image`: The image file to search for in the dataset.
+This should be a valid image file (e.g., JPEG, PNG).

+**Optional Parameters:**
+- `k`: The number of results to return (default is 1000).
+- `dataset`: The name of the dataset to search in (default is "MVK").
+- `model`: The name of the model to use for the search (default is "clip-vit-so400m").
+- `add_features`: Whether to add features to the response (default is false).
+- `speed_up`: Whether to speed up the search by downloading a precomputed JSON file (default is true).
+- `filter`: A dictionary containing filters to apply to the search results, such as `{"weekday": "Monday", "hour": "12-15"}`.

 **Request Example:**

 See `tests\test_imageQuery.sh` for an example.